Current Base : So Cal - USA

 Pierre is a balance artist coming from an extreme sports and musical background.
 After many years of skateboarding he discovered the practice of slackline.
 Initially his practice of slackline was but a personal journey towards balance in his life.
 His arrival to Montreal QC, and immediate immersion into a world of circus artists, drew him to sharing his art through performance.
 Fusing his practices of slackline, yoga, acrobatics, music, foot juggling with the love of playing, Pierre makes art through every aspect of his life.

 Pierre has performed in shows, festivals, special events and street performances around the world and has worked with Cirque du Soleil, Les Productions Haut Vol, Recircle Collective, and ZenArts to name a few.
 His ultimate goal through his practice is to inspire people to find happiness.
+He is currently persuing a degree at UC Bereley.

 If you're interested in becoming a SlackTech Ambassador let us know!
 Check out the Athlete Program page, if you if you feel you meet the requirements and can fulfill the expectations send us an application.
 We are always looking for talented slackliners that have a passion for sharing their specialty and can always bring the stoke!